Designed to equip musicians for careers in church music and leadership in a rapidly changing church

 Graduates of the Master of Arts in Church Music degree program at Trinity Lutheran Seminary should be able to:

-- Think and act biblically and theologically, using the resources of scripture and the church’s tradition for the mission of the church
+- Use appropriately the resources of scripture and the church's historical and theological tradition

 Students will serve in a supervised field work site, usually a parish situation, in which they will be involved for a total of 200 hours of practical experience related to their program.